Interested-Deving-1896/Geographic-Use-Restriction-Addendum/README.md

-# GURA
-Geographic Use Restriction Addendum

-# 🛑 Introducing the Geographic Use Restriction Addendum (GURAv1)
+# The Geographic Use Restriction Addendum (GURAv1)

 ## Why Does This Exist?